1e100/cloud_archive/README.md

 This can be useful when pulling data, code, and binary dependencies from these storage backends into your Bazel build.

+In addition, these rules are support the much faster Zstandard compression for `*.tar.zst` and `*.tzst` files, assuming your `tar` supports `zstd` and `zstd` is installed.
+If not you see errors, try `sudo apt install zstd` before you file an issue, and make sure your `tar` is fresh enough to support this.

 ## Usage
 ```starlark
 load("//:cloud_archive.bzl", "gs_archive")